UI/UX DesignWebsite DesignReno Platforms2025

 Insight

-Complexity doesn't have to feel complex — structure and visual hierarchy create clarity.
+Complexity doesn't have to feel complex.
+Good structure and visual hierarchy create clarity on their own.

 Outcome

-A comprehensive website serving as the primary digital hub for 45+ institutions across two countries.
+A website that is now the initiative's main digital presence for 45+ institutions across two countries.

 Impact

-Unified digital identity supporting student recruitment, researcher collaboration, and partner engagement.
+One digital identity used for student recruitment, researcher collaboration, and partner outreach.

 01 / Project Overview